ArtifexSoftware/MuPDF.NET/docs/classes/font.rst

 Font
 ================

-* New in v1.16.18

 This class represents a font as defined in MuPDF (*fz_font_s* structure).
-It is required for the new class :ref:`TextWriter` and the new :meth:`Page.write_text`.
-Currently, it has no connection to how fonts are used in methods :meth:`Page.insert_text` or :meth:`Page.insert_textbox`, respectively.
+It is required for the new class :ref:`TextWriter` and the new :meth:`Page.WriteText`.
+Currently, it has no connection to how fonts are used in methods :meth:`Page.InsertText` or :meth:`Page.InsertTextbox`, respectively.

 A Font object also contains useful general information, like the font bbox, the number of defined glyphs, glyph names or the bbox of a single glyph.